sfg-taxonpages/lygaeoidea/pages/about.md

 - Slater, J. A. & J. E. O’Donnell.
 1995.
 A Catalogue of the Lygaeidae of the World (1960-1994).
 New York Entomological Society, New York.
 - Henry, T. J. & R. C. Froeschner.
 1998.
 Catalog of the Stilt bugs, or Berytidae, of the World (Insecta: Hemiptera: Heteroptera).
 Contributions of the American Entomological Institute 30(4): 1-72.

-The first two catalogues were digitalized through a [GBIF](https://www.gbif.org/) award received by [Randall Schuh](https://orcid.org/0000-0002-0713-1367) (AMNH) in 2003.
+The first two catalogues were digitalized through a [GBIF](https://www.gbif.org/) award received by Randall Schuh (AMNH) in 2003.

 Since 2018, the database is online, with more the 780 papers added at date (2023), mainly from the last 30 years, and it is being constantly updated.

 As of August 2023 all data in the former Species File Websites were frozen and shortly thereafter migrated to TaxonWorks.
 As with all migrations of this nature the process is both lossy (e.g. some data could not be mapped with certainty) and improved (e.g. semantics of the new models have more precision and clarity).
 The old website remains an excellent resource for fact-checking this migration.
-If you spot something that needs attention, please see [Contribute or get help](#contribute-or-get-help).
+If you spot something that needs attention, please see community participation below.

 ### Governance
 Editorial board/Authors